steamDBLitter/HacktoberfestPRs/README.md

 wtf is dis shit - no formatting and shit, doesn't even look like word.
+Well just add whatever you want short of anything illegal.

 # German Banana: